liudan111/EvoMIL/README.md

 2. final_specise_sort_30_pro.csv

-    It is the table
+    It is the table of prokaryotic hosts: hostname and number of viruses related to the host.

 3. final_specise_sort_45_euk.csv

-    It is the table
+    It is the table of eukaryotic hosts: hostname and number of viruses related to the host.

 4.  virushostdb_update.csv